CumulusNetworks/docs/content/cumulus-linux-41/Layer-3/Network-Address-Translation-NAT.md

 ### Configure Static NAT

 For static NAT, create a rule that matches a source or destination IP address and translate for external use.
-64.For static PAT, create a rule that matches a source or destination IP address together with the layer 4 port and translate for external use.
+For static PAT, create a rule that matches a source or destination IP address together with the layer 4 port and translate for external use.

 For Mellanox Spectrum-2 switches, you can include the outgoing or incoming interface.

-{{%notice note%}}

-The protocol is required.
-Static NAT supports TCP, ICMP, and UDP packets.

-{{%/notice%}}

 To create rules, you can use either NCLU or cl-acltool.